-PHASE 3: CONSTRUCTION REVIEW
+EF.PHASE 3: CONSTRUCTION REVIEW

 - 1. A copy of the stamped and approved drawings submitted to the CTMM must be lodged with the Estate Manager before commencement of any building activities to the exterior of units. - 2.
 A copy of the Building Program and anticipated timeframe must be lodged with the HOA. - 3.
-Applicants' contractor to provide a signed copy of the "Rules for Contractors" as appended to this document. - 4.
+Applicant's'\-contractor to provide a signed copy of the "Rules and Conduct for Building Contractors (General Rules and General Conduct)s" as appended to this document. - 4.
 Building work shall be done strictly according to the approved plans and conditions imposed. - 5.
-Work may only commence once all relevant fees have been received by the HOA and when the HOA has issued a letter confirming that all conditions have been complied with and that the contractor is authorised to proceed. - 6.
+Work may only commence once all relevant fees, including the Kerb Deposit have been received by the HOA and when the HOA has issued a letter confirming that all conditions have been complied with and that the contractor is authorised to proceed. - 6.
 Any alterations or amendments required after initial approval or during construction must be resubmitted to the Aesthetic Review Panel for evaluation and written approval before execution.